MassineM/portfolio/README.md

 # Portfolio
    ## Personnal project made from scratch, firstly in the purpose of publishing an accessible Curriculum Vitae, before the ambition of completing a rich portfolio took over.

+  > Responsive version: try it on different display modes;

   > Entirely made using Vue.JS in a Nuxt based project;